vrikodar/PortFU/README.md

 ![](https://github.com/SxNade/PortFU/blob/main/portfu.gif)

+# One Shot GO

+*This one Liner will download portfu on your system*

+            $ wget https://raw.githubusercontent.com/SxNade/PortFU/main/portfu -o portfu ; chmod +x portfu ; ./portfu

 # NOTE

 **PortFU can be harsh on some low-end CPU's in that case you are advised to increase the time Delay `[Default is set to 5]`**